 Limits and Restrictions on Tutoring Expense Deductions

-When considering tutoring expenses for tax deductions in Canada, you must be aware of the various limits and restrictions in place.
-To begin with, tutoring qualifies for tax deduction only if it is for a person with an impairment in physical or mental functions and a medical practitioner has certified it as necessary.
+Before claiming tutoring expenses on your taxes, it's helpful to understand the limits and restrictions that apply.
+Tutoring qualifies for tax deduction only if it's for a person with an impairment in physical or mental functions and a medical practitioner has certified it as necessary.

 Below is a summary of the key conditions: